SilverZef/updsys-linux-auto-updater/README.md

-## DISCLAIMER: USE THESE SCRIPTS AT YOUR OWN RISK
+## DISCLAIMER: USE THE SCRIPT AT YOUR OWN RISK

-## COMMANDS RAN BY SCRIPTS:
+## COMMANDS RAN BY THE SCRIPT:
 - **sudo zypper refresh**
 - **sudo zypper dup -y --allow-vendor-change --force-resolution**
 - **sudo flatpak update -y**